bootnecklad/Titan-Specifications/Specifications.md

     Opcode   Cond
     -------  -------
-    1 0 1 1  0 0 0 0  -  (LDM #xZZZZ Rd)      - Load the conents of #xZZZZ into Rd
+    1 1 0 0  0 0 0 0  -  (LDM #xZZZZ Rd)       - Load the contents of #xZZZZ into Rd
-    1 0 1 1  0 0 0 1  -  (LDM (#xZZZZ) Rd)    - Load the contents of the address at #xZZZZ into Rd
+    1 1 0 0  0 0 0 1  -  (LDR Rh Rl Rd)        - Load the contents of the address made up from Rh and Rl into Rd
-    1 0 1 1  0 0 1 0  -  (LDM Rs Rd)          - Load the contents of the address in Rs into Rd
-    1 0 1 1  0 0 1 1  -  (LDM (Rs) Rd)        - Load the contents of the address at the address in Rs into Rd
-    1 0 1 1  0 1 0 0  -  (LDM + Rs Rd)        - Load the contents of the address in Rs into Rd, then increment Rs
-    1 0 1 1  0 1 0 1  -  (LDM (+ Rs) Rd)      - Load the contents of the address at the address in Rs into Rd, then increment Rs
+    1 1 0 0  0 0 1 0  -  (LRA Rh Rl Rd)        - Load the contents of the address made up from Rh and Rl into Rd, then increment Rh Rl (as 16bit value)
-    1 0 1 1  0 1 1 0  -  (LDM Rs #xZZZZ Rd)   - Load the contents of the Rs + #xZZZZ into Rd
-    1 0 1 1  0 1 1 1  -  (LDM (Rs #xZZZZ) Rd) - Load the contents of the address at the address Rs + #xZZZZ into Rd
+    1 1 0 0  0 0 1 1  -  (LMO Rh Rl #xZZZZ Rd) - Load the contents of the address #xZZZZ + RhRl into Rd